natmasslove/aws_howto/mwaa_connections_and_vars/README.md

   }
 ```

-When choosing which format to use consider the following:
+When choosing which format to use, consider the following:
 - JSON format for storing credentials available starting from Airflow version 2.3.0
 - JSON format tends to be more readable in our opinion.
 Also, it might be more friendly for other secret value consumers (other scripts or services which might need to retrieve DB credentials)

-More on secrets format you can read in [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).
+You can find more information about secrets formats in the [Airflow Documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).

-*Note: If you prefer using PostgreSQL database - there's an alternative template for it: cloudformation/030_secrets_postgresql.yaml.
+*Note: If you prefer using PostgreSQL database - there's an alternative template available: cloudformation/030_secrets_postgresql.yaml.
 The differences are **conn_type** value and default DB port*

 #### **Secrets Naming**

 That's how secret names are defined:
 ![Secret Names](images/secret_name.png)

-Secret names start with a prefix which was defined in Airflow Environment creation template:
+Secret names start with a prefix that was defined in Airflow Environment creation template:
 ![Secrets Prefix](images/secret_prefix_mwaa.png)

 As a result in DAGs these connections can be refered by name, respectively, as: